traject/traject/README.md

 second is an array, you add values to the array to send them to output.

+Here's a more realistic example that shows how you'd get the record type byte 06 out of a MARC leader, then translate it to a human-readable string with a TranslationMap

+    to_field "marc_type" do |record, accumulator|
+      leader06 = record.leader.byteslice(6)
+      # this translation map doesn't actually exist, but could
+      accumulator << TranslationMap.new("marc_leader")[ leader06 ]
+    end

 You can also add a block onto the end of a built-in 'macro', to further customize the output.
 The `accumulator` passed to your block will already have values in it from the first step, and you can